 The assassination of Gianni Versace captivated the nation, but there was much more to serial killer Andrew Cunanan than the public knew.

-Some witnesses claim that as Versace was opening the front gate of his home, he was approached by a young man in his mid-to-late-twenties who ambushed him from behind and put two bullets in his head.
+Some witnesses claim that as Versace was opening the front gate of his home, he was approached by a young man in his mid to late twenties.
+The man ambushed him from behind and put two bullets in his head.

 One month before the crime, he had been placed on the FBI’s Most Wanted list.
 Four days before shooting Versace, he had almost been apprehended in a Miami subway shop.

-In San Francisco, he became well known in the gay community as a flashy gold digger, who would use his wealthy older friends’ money to show off to younger, more attractive men in clubs.
+In San Francisco, he became well known in the gay community as a flashy gold digger who would use his wealthy older friends’ money to show off to younger, more attractive men in clubs.

 His own mother described him as a “high-class male prostitute,” though none of his friends believe he charged for his services.
 He was simply a charming man, highly skilled at manipulation.

-He was also highly unhinged.
+He was also unhinged, though few suspected it at the time.
 Many of the men he seduced into a cash flow described him as busy and having a certain “air” about him that suggested he always had better places to be.

 Following an argument, Cunanan beat the man with a claw hammer and rolled his corpse into a rug.

-He then killed another man, a former lover of his, in Rush City, Minn. by shooting him in the head and in the back.
+He then killed another man, a former lover of his in Rush City, Minn., by shooting him in the head and in the back.

-From Minnesota, Cunanan moved to Chicago.
+From Minnesota, Andrew Cunanan moved to Chicago.
 There, he brutally killed an old man named Lee Miglin, a prominent real estate tycoon.
 Miglin was found with his hands and feet bound, his body stabbed by a screwdriver and his throat slit with a hacksaw.

 Five days after his Chicago murder, Cunanan killed a New Jersey man, the caretaker of the Finn’s Point National Cemetery, before fleeing to Miami Beach.

-In Chicago, Cunanan let himself be seen with the murder victims on several occasions leading up to the crime.
+In Chicago, Cunanan let himself be seen with the murder victims on several occasions leading up to the crimes.
 After escaping to Miami, he seemed to care even less, using his own name to pawn stolen items.

-It wasn’t until Andrew Cunanan’s public, broad-daylight murder of Versace that police were able to instigate an active manhunt.
-One onlooker persued Cunanan, as he fled from the steps of Casa Casuarina, though Cunanan quickly disappeared.
+It wasn’t until Andrew Cunanan’s public, broad-daylight murder of Gianni Versace that police were able to instigate an active manhunt.
+One onlooker pursued Cunanan as he fled from the steps of Casa Casuarina, though Cunanan quickly disappeared.